-In celebration of the birth date of Mary Wollstonecraft, Tuesday 27th April 2021, 1pm.
+In celebration of the birth of Mary Wollstonecraft, 27th April 1759

 “My dreams are mine alone”, “We Breathe” and “Get Wisdom” by Fion Gunn.
-In celebration of Mary Wollstonecraft’s birthday tomorrow the 27th April the Museum of Childhood Ireland will showcase at 1pm, 3 digital art works by our fantastic Artist-In-Residence Fion Gunn (Fiongunn.org ) followed by a Q & A with the artist.
-All very welcome at the following link:
+In celebration of Mary Wollstonecraft’s birthday on the 27th April 1759 the Museum of Childhood Ireland showcases digital art work by our fantastic Artist-In-Residence Fion Gunn (Fiongunn.org )

 Mary Wollstonecraft spent a formative year in Ireland in 1786, when she came to work as governess to the daughters of the Kingsborough family at 15 Henrietta St. Dublin.

 In 1792, her political ideas crystallised in the pioneering feminist book A Vindication of the Rights of Woman.

 “That we are formed of the same earth, and breath the same element.”
 Mary Wollstonecraft.

 #ChildRights #Education #EducateGirls

 Plant More Trees!